-ISO 13485 is an International Organization for Standardization (ISO) standard, published in 2003, that represents the requirements for a quality management system governing the design and manufacture of medical devices.
+All Silhouet-Tone’s medical-esthetic systems meet ISO 13485 medical standards.
+ISO 13485 stands for International Organization for Standardization (ISO) standard and represents the requirements for a quality management system governing the design and manufacture of medical devices.
 ISO 13485 is now considered to be inline standard and requirement for design, manufacture, export and sales of every medical device.

-TUV certification represents a formal acknowledgment by the TUV (Technischer Überwachungsverein, or Technical Inspection Association) that a company complies with the industry standards.
-TUV forms a global company involved in the definition of standards as well as in assessing the safety and the quality of products.
+TÜV certification is a formal acknowledgment by the TÜV organization (Technischer Überwachungsverein, or Technical Inspection Association) that a system has been thoroughly tested and complies with the industry standards.
+TÜV is a global testing organization whose mission is to define production standards and assess the safety and the quality of products.

-Health Canada is the Canadian statutor body responsible for any therapeutic product including medical devices.
-Medical Devices Bureau reviews devices to assess their safety, effectiveness and quality before authorize the sale of medical devices in Canada.
+Health Canada is the Canadian statutory body responsible for any therapeutic product including medical devices.
+Medical Devices Bureau reviews devices to assess their safety, effectiveness and quality before authorizing the sale of medical devices in Canada.

 Forest Stewardship Council (FSC)